SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 so overlapping writes to them can't cause a problem.

-In contrast, if ``health`` is a computed property, it's no longer possible to prove that the overlapping writes are safe.
+In contrast, if ``health`` is a computed property, the compiler can't prove whether the overlapping writes are safe:

 .. testcode:: memory-computed-property